seb646/static-sinatra-tutorial/README.md

 We'll also need to move the files we've just installed so they're usable on our system:

 	$ sudo mv /usr/local/bin/heroku /usr/local/rvm/rubies/ruby-2.4.4/bin/heroku

+The last thing we need to do is create a Procfile to tell Heroku what commands to execute on start.
+Type:

+	$ touch Procfile

+Copy/paste the following into your Procfile:

+	web: bundle exec ruby app.rbgit add -f app.rb Gemfile Gemfile.lock config.ru

 We can now connect to Heroku:

 	$ heroku login